FAIRMONT STATE UNIVERSITY

 A student may appeal the loss of financial aid through the Office of Financial Aid and Scholarships.
 To appeal, the student must have experienced extenuating circumstances which have impacted academic progress.
 Examples of extenuating circumstances are death of immediate family member, injury or illness or other unusual circumstances evaluated by the Office of Financial Aid and Scholarships.
 The appeal must include the following:

 Late appeals will not be accepted.
-Students who wish to enroll should make plans to pay all charges through personal means.
+Students who wish to enroll and has missed the deadline date should make plans to pay all charges through personal means.

 Financial Aid eligibility can be re-established once the student meets SAP standards.
 Students who continue enrollment before re-establishing eligibility are required to pay for charges through personal means.

 Candidates for academic forgiveness may receive financial assistance during the readmission semester if under Financial Aid Probation and/or Academic Plan.
 If the student does not meet the financial aid standards of SAP or the requirements of their Academic Plan at the end of the readmission semester, student’s financial aid will be suspended as dictated by the Financial Aid Satisfactory Academic Progress Policy.
 Candidates must notify the Office of Financial Aid & Scholarships once officially readmitted in order for financial aid eligibility to be determined at that time.